GianniBuoni/dotfiles/README.md

 ## env Directory

-If you look at `flake.nix` you will notice a few files that it needs to build the system.
+`flake.nix` depends on imports and a couple other files from this directory to build the system.

-Create a directory named `env` with this file structure:
+`env` should look like this:

 ```
-.
+env
+├── .env.local.nix                  # Define local variables here
 ├── hostName                        # Name this directory after the variable set in .env.local.nix
 │   ├── default.nix
 │   └── hardware-configuration.nix
-├── userName.nix                    # Name this directory after the variable set in .env.local.nix
+└── userName.nix                    # Name this file after the variable set in .env.local.nix
-└── .env.local.nix                  # Define local variables here
 ```

 Here is a basic template for the `.env.local.nix` file: